mParticle/docs/src/pages/guides/getting-started/create-an-input/index.md

 4. Copy and save the generated Key and Secret.
    ![](/images/gs-copy-keys.png)

+## About Access Credentials

+mParticle labels the credentials you create for an integration the key and secret, but they are not exactly like an API key and secret, since you embed these credentials in the app.
+However, this is not the security risk that exposing API credentials would be:

+* The client-side key and secret can't read data from the system.
+* You can [block bad data](data-master/data-planning/#blocking-bad-data) to stop any traffic that doesn't match the data you expect as defined in your schema.

+Most anonymous client-server architectures, including Adobe, Braze, Firebase, Google Analytics, and Segment don't have per-session or per-instance credentials, nor does mParticle.

-## Install and initialize the mParticle SDK
+## Install and Initialize an mParticle SDK

-You’ll probably need a developer to help you with this part.
+You need a developer to help you install and initialize an SDK.
 See the Getting Started guides for the [iOS](/developers/sdk/ios/getting-started/), [Android](/developers/sdk/android/getting-started/) or [Javascript](/developers/sdk/web/getting-started/) SDKs to get set up before continuing.

-## Verify: Look for incoming data in the Live Stream
+## Verify: Look for Incoming Data in the Live Stream

 1. Navigate to **Activity > Live Stream** in the left column.
 The Live Stream lets you inspect all incoming data from your development environments.
 It's an easy way to check that you've correctly initialized mParticle in your app.
 When you first open up the Live Stream, it will be empty, as we haven't yet started sending data.
    ![](/images/gs-empty-livestream.png)